torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 privileges can dynamically allocate more or free some persistent huge pages by increasing or decreasing the value of ``nr_hugepages``.

-Pages that are used as huge pages are reserved inside the kernel and cannot be used for other purposes.
-Huge pages cannot be swapped out under memory pressure.
+Pages that are used as huge pages are reserved inside the kernel and canyest be used for other purposes.
+Huge pages canyest be swapped out under memory pressure.

 Once a number of huge pages have been pre-allocated to the kernel huge page